rafael-santiago/tulip/doc/MANUAL.md

     58h500-.chord{48-38}-.chord{48-38}-500-.chord{48-38}-|-
     .chord{302-202}.chord{3:b2:b}-.chord{302-202}.chord{3:r2:r}-.chord{300-200}~~~~-;

-The solos are divided into two but in the end is a fun talk between the musicians:
+The solos are divided into two but in the end is a interesting talk between the musicians:

     .chord{302-200}.chord{3:b}-.chord{200-100}-203-200-302-300-402-300-303-302-300~-|-
     /300-29-200-101b-|-101~~--101~~-|-101b102r101p18-101p18-29-300-|-307-206-208-106-109-108-106-